Log in

 Most of these things are expected.

-It's the unexpected things that can be painful.
+But the unexpected things can be painful.

 When getting my first loan to buy a little condo in Seattle, Washington.